Benoît Tran

 About me

-I was a PhD student in optimization from September 2017 to December 2020 at the CERMICS, École des Ponts ParisTech and the CMAP, École Polytechnique under the supervision of Jean-Philippe Chancelier and Marianne Akian.
+I was a PhD student in optimization from September 2017 to December 2020 at the CERMICS, École des Ponts and the CMAP, École Polytechnique under the supervision of Jean-Philippe Chancelier and Marianne Akian.

 I graduated in Mathematics from Paris-Saclay University, formely known as Paris-Sud University (Orsay).

-Last update: May 2022.
+Last update: September 2025.

 Research interests